ksahlin/strobemers/README.md

 # Using the tool

-Currently, the tool only implements order 2 randstrobes and kmers.
+The tool implements order 2 and 3 randstrobes and minstrobes, as well as kmers.
 The tool produces MAMs (Maximal Approximate non-overlapping Matches; see explanation below) for both strobemers and kmers.
 Test data is found in the folder `data` in this repository.
 Here are some example uses:

 ```
-# Generate randstrobe matches (randstrobe parametrization (2,15,50))
+# Generate randstrobe matches (randstrobe parametrization (2,15,20,70))
 # between ONT SIRV reads and the true reference sequences

-python strobe_match.py --queries data/sirv_transcripts.fasta \
+python StrobeMatch --queries data/sirv_transcripts.fasta \
                        --references data/ONT_sirv_cDNA_seqs.fasta \
-                       --outfolder strobemer_output/  --k 15  --strobe_w_size 50
+                       --outfolder strobemer_output/  --k 15
+                       --strobe_w_min_offset 20 --strobe_w_max_offset 70

 # Generate kmer matches (k=30)
 # between ONT SIRV reads and the true reference sequences

-python strobe_match.py --queries data/sirv_transcripts.fasta \
+python StrobeMatch --queries data/sirv_transcripts.fasta \
                        --references data/ONT_sirv_cDNA_seqs.fasta \
                        --outfolder kmer_output/  --k 30 --kmer_index

 # Reads vs reads matching

-python strobe_match.py --queries data/sirv_transcripts.fasta \
+python StrobeMatch --queries data/sirv_transcripts.fasta \
                        --references data/sirv_transcripts.fasta \
-                       --outfolder strobemer_output/ --k 15  --strobe_w_size 50
+                       --outfolder strobemer_output/ --k 15 \
+                       --strobe_w_min_offset 20 --strobe_w_max_offset 70
 ```

+Minstrobes has the same parameters as randstrobes but are invoked with parameter `--minstrobe_index`

+## Output

-This will produce a file `matches.tsv` in the output folder.
+The output is a file `matches.tsv` in the output folder.
 You can se a custom outfile name with the parameter `--prefix`.

-## Output

-Output format is similar to MUMmer:
+Output format is a tab separated file on the same format as MUMmer, with identical fields except the last one which is approximate reference sequence match length instead of what MUMmer produce:

 ```
 >query_accession